BS in Software Engineering Curriculum

 Courses must be from different areas.

-Total math/science credits must equal a minimum of 30.
-The total math credits must equal a minimum of 15 credits.
+Total math/science credits must equal a minimum of 30 credits.

 Waived with approved minor.